darkokos21/appium-mobile-e2e-automation-framework/README.md

 npm test
 ```

+> ⚠️ **Note:** The full end-to-end tests require a local Android emulator or device.
+In CI/CD (GitHub Actions), the pipeline demonstrates setup of Node.js, dependencies, and Appium server, but the tests are intended to run **locally** where a device or emulator is available.

 4. **View the results:**
 - Test logs are printed in the terminal.
 - Screenshots on failure (if configured) will be captured.